jarecoo/practice/notes.md

 - “When we chase after happiness as a movement, it’s away from the present moment to another place, to some time other than now.
 And because we move away from the present moment, ironically, we move further away from happiness.
 Because when you think about it, happiness can only exist in this moment, right here, right now.”
 Chasing Happiness, Headsapce video, https://my.headspace.com/play/79
 - “‘Let us therefore set out whole-heartedly, leaving aside our many distractions and exert ourselves in this single purpose, before we realize too late the swift and unstoppable flight of time and are left behind.
 As each day arises, welcome it as the very best day of all, and make it your own possession.
 We must seize what flees.’ - Seneca, Moral Letters, 108.27b-28a What will you manage to make of today before it slips from your fingers and becomes the past?
 When someone asks you what you did yesterday, do you really want the answer to be ‘nothing?’”
 The Daily Stoic p.143
 - “Yesterday’s the past, tomorrow’s the future, but today is a gift.
 That’s why it’s called the present.”
 Bil Keane in The Daily Stoic, p.85
+- Don’t nostalgia for finite things from the past.
+Just be sure to soak up the finite things of now. limited isn’t sad unless you’re constantly wishing for more or longing for it to come back or last longer.
+Limited is great when you are present with it.
+Like each wave is finite in existence but wishing for other ones will make you miss the now ones.
+Also nostalgia is only good as far as it causes you to be more present now.
+Beyond that it’s pain.
 - “This present is in our possession - but it has an expiration date, a quickly approaching one.
 If you enjoy all of it, it will be enough.
 It can last a whole lifetime.”
 The Daily Stoic, p.85
 - “Revamp your bucket list.
 Live in the moment.
 Put down your phone.
 Notice the people around you.”
 - “No act is more valuable than the next when training the mind: meditation, walking, eating.
 All are opportunities to be present and at ease” Headspace app